Sum of Measures 1—5 (Total Package)

 |02B - Support policies for long-term lending info_outline||

-No amount/estimate: (i) Monetary policy rate has been lowered by 100bp to 6%, most recently in a 50bp cut (April 21); Banco de México’s Governing Board decided to lower the target for the overnight interbank interest rate by 50 basis points to 5.5% (May 14); (ii) Halved the cost of repos; (iii) No amount/estimate: June 25, Banco de Mexico reduced the target for the overnight interbank funding rate by 50 basis points to 5.5%. [update]
+No amount/estimate: (i) Monetary policy rate has been lowered by 100bp to 6%, most recently in a 50bp cut (April 21); Banco de México’s Governing Board decided to lower the target for the overnight interbank interest rate by 50 basis points to 5.5% (May 14); (ii) Halved the cost of repos; (iii) No amount/estimate: June 25, the Banco de Mexico reduced the overnight interbank interest rate target by 0.5% to 5%; (iv) No amount/estimate: August 13, Banco de Mexico reduced the overnight interbank interest rate target by 0.5% to 4.5%

 |02C - Loan guarantees|